Litrus/Jason_Case_Study/README.md

 - The dataset does not specify demographic information such as: age, sex, ethnicity, etc...
 - The dataset is outdated (2016) for the current date.
 - The dataset comes from a 3rd party provider (Amazon Mturk), so there is no way to check validity or bias of surveying methods during the surveying process.
 - The metadata is vague.
 Data pertaining to sleep is not explained how it is collected or how their algorithm functions (Is sleep determined by a user's heart rate or movement?
-If someone is sedentary, how does it differentiate between sleep and sedentary?).
+If someone is sedentary, how does it differentiate between a sleeping state and a sedentary state?).
 Does not specify how steps are tracked, just that they are and that users can also input their steps tracked.

 ### Cleaning process & change log